 There were no further excavations for nearly two decades until the family of Woodrow and Doris Vore agreed to donate 8.25 acres that included the sinkhole to the University of Wyoming with the stipulation that it be developed as a research and education center within 12 years.
 Lack of funds prevented the university from meeting that deadline and the property transferred to the Vore Buffalo Jump Foundation in 2001.

-All the work visible in the photo above, from the paved parking lot to the tipi shaped exhibit building to the shelter over the excavation site has been managed with foundation’s private funds and has been completed in the last decade.
+All the work visible in the photo above, from the paved parking lot to the tipi shaped exhibit building to the shelter over the excavation site has been managed with the foundation’s private funds and has been completed in the last decade.

 I’m not certain this captures the depth of the hole but I hope it provides some sense of it.